Autism and Health: A Special Report by Autism Speaks

 Advances in understanding and treating the physical and mental health conditions that frequently accompany autism

-This spring, Autism Speaks issued the first in a series of annual, in-depth reports on special topics in autism – Autism and Health: Advances in Understanding and Treating the Health Conditions that Frequently Accompany Autism.
+In 2017, Autism Speaks issued the first in a series of annual, in-depth reports on special topics in autism – Autism and Health: Advances in Understanding and Treating the Health Conditions that Frequently Accompany Autism.

 The last decade has brought tremendous advances in understanding and addressing the many physical and mental health conditions that frequently accompany autism.
 We now know that autism is a whole-body disorder for many people on the spectrum.
 Its common co-morbidities include epilepsy, gastrointestinal distress, sleep disturbances, eating and feeding challenges, attention deficit and hyperactivity disorder (ADHD), anxiety, depression, schizophrenia and bipolar disorder.